mbakhoff/htmlbasic7/readme.md

 Note that despite the name *XMLHttpRequest*, the request can be used to send any kind of data (not limited to XML).

+Note that `XMLHttpRequest` is only allowed to connect to the servers whitelisted in the [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) `connect-src` directive.
+Make sure your own server is whitelisted.

 In our case, we also need to add the CSRF token.
 First, add the token to the HTML page: